sst/sst/www/docs/constructs/NextjsSite.about.md

 });
 ```

-Note that setting the `originAccessIdentity` prop enables an imported bucket to be properly secured with a bucket policy without giving public access to the bucket.
+Setting the `originAccessIdentity` prop enables an imported bucket to be properly secured with a bucket policy without giving public access to the bucket.

 #### Reusing CloudFront cache policies